leftwm/leftwm/themes/controlling_leftwm/README.md

 This folder has example of how to send command to LeftWM using its external pipe file.

-A full list of supported command can be found here:
+A full list of supported commands can be found here:

 ```
 LoadTheme PATH_TO_THEME